 Dell XPS 15 – best laptop for programming

 If you want the best of everything in the laptop you want to use for programming, you cannot go wrong with Dell XPS 15.
-By scoring high points in all important areas, including core performance, RAM management, storage, connectivity options, and overall look and feel, Dell XPS 15 doesn’t fail to make a strong stand among some of the best laptops for programming.
+By scoring high points in all important areas, including core performance, RAM management, storage, connectivity options, and overall look and feel, Dell XPS 15 doesn’t fail to make a strong stand among some of the best laptops for programming of 2021.

 the best of everything

 This model uses an 8th generation Intel i7 9 core processor which pushes the boundaries of multithreaded performance.
 This multithreaded architecture of the CPU comes the most helpful for programmers and web developers when concurrently executing two or more parts of a program, especially when working on AI-based programming.
 Together with 16 GB DDR4 RAM and NVIDIA GeForce GTX 1050Ti GPU, the CPU helps you blaze through even the most intensive programming-related tasks such as running virtual machines and tests along with using a full feature IDE.

 With the 512 GB SSD storage space of Dell XPS 15, you can store and quickly access your program files, scripts, virtual machines, and IDE software that you frequently access.
 Apart from being a reliable workhorse, this laptop makes sure that you get the most out of entertainment as well, courtesy of its 15.6 inches 4K touchscreen display.
 The thin bezels design of the display perfectly complements the overall sleek design language of this model.